root-project/web/about/index.md

   - [Use ROOT within other languages]({{'about/integration_with_other_languages' | relative_url}})
-ROOT provides a set of bindings in order to seamlessly integrate with existing languages such as Python, R and Mathematica.
+ROOT provides a set of bindings in order to seamlessly integrate with existing languages such as Python and R.